What is a fall?

 How does having cancer affect my risk of falling?

-Being diagnosed with cancer (especially within the first 6 months of diagnosis) and chemotherapy are linked with higher risk of falls.
+Being diagnosed with cancer (especially within the first 6 months of diagnosis) and chemotherapy are linked with a higher risk of falls.
 In one study, 50% of patients had a fall associated with a high risk of injury, regardless of age.
 In fact, about 37% of people who fell were under the age of 65.
-Some causes for falls in cancer patients can be:
+Some causes of falls in cancer patients can be:

 - Diagnosis of a primary brain tumor or brain metastasis (cancer that has spread from another part of the body to the brain).